 As of December 31, 2023, the Company had \$10.9 million of remaining performance obligations which are expected to be recognized over the next one to three years.
 These non-cancelable supply-side arrangements have original expected durations longer than one year and for which the consideration is not variable.
 These obligations relate primarily to the Company's supply-side revenue which represented \$45.6 million, or 8.0% of the Company's total revenue as of December 31, 2023.
 The vast majority of the Company's revenue is derived primarily from our advertising customers and partners based on the volume of media transactions, or ads, that our software platform measures, and not from supply-side arrangements.
-In determining the remaining performance obligations that have original expected durations of one year or less and (2) contracts for which the Company recognizes revenue at the amount to which it has the right to invoice for services performed.
+In determining the remaining performance obligations, the Company applied the allowable practical expedient and did not disclose information about (1) contracts remaining performance obligations that have original expected durations of one year or less and (2) contracts for which the Company recognizes revenue at the amount to which it has the right to invoice for services performed.